 Tier 5 came into force on 27th November 2008.
 Tier 5 enables young nationals to experience life and culture in the UK and also permit workers to undertake short-term or temporary employment in the UK.
 Tier 5 replaced the following existing immigration categories:

 Tier 5 consists of two main categories under the Points Based System: the Youth Mobility Scheme (YMS) and the Tier 5 (Temporary Workers) which consists of five sub-categories, set out below:

-The visitor visa is the most popular single route for individuals coming to the UK for tourism, to visit family or for business or other special purpose visits.
+The visitor visa is the most popular single route for individuals coming to the UK for tourism, family visit or for business or under categories noted below.

 Reasons why you may wish to visit the UK